IsraelJune 5th, 2018

 Israel is a very close ally for the United States and this position enables Israel to share some of the most advanced U.S. technologies.
 Geopolitics of the Middle East region and very hostile neighbors (technically Israel has been at war with Syria for decades) dictates the country to pursue and sometimes pioneer missile defense strategies, especially in the defense against the short-range and medium-range ballistic missiles.

 Israel’s precarious geographic location make the need for missile defense a critical one.
 Israel is threatened by ballistic missile attacks from state and non-state actors.
-States hostile to Israel—such as Iran, Syria, and others—pose an existential threat and have done so since Israel’s formation in 1948.
+States hostile to Israel—such as Iran and Syria—pose an existential threat and have done so since Israel’s formation in 1948.
 However, non-state actors such as Hezbollah and Hamas have emerged recently to increase the risk of missile, mortar, and artillery strikes on Israeli territory.

 The main threat not only for Israel but also for the international community as a whole is proliferation of ballistic missiles, especially if accompanied with weapons of mass destruction.
 This is particularly true of Iran, which is trying to play a more important role in the region, in part by advancing its nuclear and ballistic missile capabilities.
 As a result, Israel has been one of the world’s loudest critics of the Joint Cooperative plan of Action (JCPOA).